AdamEiffert/DST---Assessment-0-Group-2/README.md

 ## Evidence

-Our working is shown in our own directories,
+Our working is shown in our own directories:

 * Oliver_Evidence/
 * Bill_Evidence/